Vegan Creme Eggs

 With just 5 ingredients, these no-bake vegan Creme Eggs make the perfect Easter treat.
 They taste just like Cadbury’s and are great for making with kids.

-This week I got myself a cute little egg mold and made some homemade Creme Eggs!
+This week I got myself a cute little egg mould and made some homemade Creme Eggs!

 In case you don’t know, Creme Eggs are a super popular Easter treat in the UK.
 A small chocolate egg filled with creamy white and yellow fondant.